sbouii/EKS-cluster-provisioning/readme.md

 The subnets are spread across the 3 availability zones of AWS region in case of AZ outage or for disaster recovery strategies.

-Instead of deploying one single NAT Gateway to route traffic, 3 NAT Gateways are provisioned, one in each availability zone.
+Instead of deploying one single NAT Gateway to route traffic, 3 NAT Gateways are provisioned, one in each availability zone to ensure zone-independent architecture.

 For avoiding resources throttling at the nodes level, we set resources limits for the pods.